 The exhibit displays a timeline of momentous events throughout the years as well as features on noteworthy runners like Bill Thorn and Julia Emmons, former Executive Director of the Atlanta Track Club for 22 years who was on hand to assist in the ribbon cutting of the event.
 Emmons was inducted into the Atlanta Sports Hall of Fame in 2017 for her work with the Track Club, USA Track and Field, and her role as the only woman to direct an Olympic marathon which she did for both men and women in the 1996 Olympics.

-The traveling exhibit will be on display on the second level of Lenox above the main entrance until March 12 when it will be moved to Atlantic Station and reassembled prior to the Publix Atlanta Marathon.
+The traveling exhibit was on display on the second level of Lenox above the main entrance until March 12 when it was moved to Atlantic Station and reassembled prior to the Publix Atlanta Marathon.
 Those interested in participating in the race can register between March 15 and 31 see a list of qualifying races on the Atlanta Track Club website.